-Each year we hold a Strategic Planning day which is very beneficial as it brings the School Board and staff together to discuss the school's current Strengths, Weaknesses, Outcomes and Threats.
+Our annual Strategic Planning Day is very beneficial as it brings the School Board and staff together to discuss the school's current Strengths, Weaknesses, Outcomes and Threats.
 As a team we put in place processes to improve and strengthen the viability of our school.

-As a result from our Parent Surveys in 2021 these items continue to be identified as the strengths of the school:
+As a result from our Parent Surveys in 2022 these items continue to be identified as the strengths of the school: